bvcft6/totalcmd/utils/TCFS2/Readme-tcfs2tools.txt

 	RegCount=RegCount
 		Returns number of available cells (same as last cell address).

-You must choose numbers not used by TC if you redefine command indexes (read TOTALCMD.inc file for used numbers).
+You must choose numbers greater or equal than 16384 if you redefine command indexes (messages within range 0-16383 are reserved by Windows).

 Module adds "TCFS2." prefix to all literal ids that it registers (e.g. TCFS2.RegRead) even if you redefine it - when you send a message, you should add this prefix too.